krakenh2020/ZKPComponent/README.md

 ## Running the code
 The code was directly integrated in the KRAKEN marketplace.
 Please see `zkp_splits_csv_test.go` file for the complete data flow in the ZKP scenario.
-To run the test simply run in the main repository
+To run the test simply run in the main repository:
 ```console
 go test -v .
 ```